daiolupo/calculator-app/README.md

 - Testing for invalid user input
 - Close and clear button actions
 - Event handler for changing background color for all the buttons

+The calculator app can be viewed at https://daiolupo.github.io/calculator-app/